CuddlyWarmth/cv/README.md

 **Guest Service Crew** at THIS IS HOLLAND *(09/2017-09/2019)*
 - Flexible position doing several jobs depending on the da.
-- Worked in the catering section serving ustomers.
+- Worked in the catering section serving customers.
 - Handled the register and transactions.
 - Customer interaction guiding them throughout the attraction.

 ## Skills and Qualifications 📃
 ### Programming Languages
 **Python**: Intermediate
-1. Completed and fully went throug the book "Think Python - How to think like a Computer Scientist" by Allen Downey.
+1. Completed and fully went through the book "Think Python - How to think like a Computer Scientist" by Allen Downey.
 2. Completed 30 EC worth minor TI-MI-200-22 Computer Science at TU Delft.
 3. Experience with packages like pandas, numpy, sklearn and matplotlib.
 4. Object orientated programming.